kasei/swift-sparql-syntax/docs/Extensions.md

 EXTENSION-003: `GROUP_CONCAT` ordering
 -------------

-Status: AST support is implemented; parsing is not
+*Status*: AST support is implemented; parsing is not implemented yet.

 Allows values to be sorted before string concatenation occurs: